Skip to Main Content

 Stephen Wilson, MD, PhD

-Chief Medical Officer, UCSF Benioff Children's Hospital San Francisco
+Vice President and Chief Clinical Strategy Officer, UCSF Benioff Children's Hospitals

-Dr. Stephen Wilson is chief medical officer (CMO) of UCSF Benioff Children's Hospital San Francisco.
-He also serves as vice president of physician network development for the community provider network of UCSF Benioff Children's Hospitals.
-In these roles, he has broad oversight of inpatient and outpatient faculty practices at the Mission Bay and Mount Zion campuses in San Francisco, as well as of faculty and community partner practices across Northern California.
+Dr. Stephen Wilson is vice president and chief clinical strategy officer of UCSF Benioff Children's Hospitals.
+He also serves as vice president for the community provider network of UCSF Benioff Children's Hospitals.
+In these roles, he has broad oversight of the inpatient and outpatient faculty practices at the San Francisco and Oakland campuses, as well as for the faculty and community partner practices across Northern California.
 He is a pediatric hospitalist and pain medicine specialist, and a professor of pediatrics.

-In his current development role, Wilson led the establishment of a Northern California physician network encompassing six community hospitals and more than 200 pediatricians.
+Wilson also led the development of a Northern California physician network encompassing six community hospitals and more than 200 pediatricians.
 This collaboration with the pediatric specialists of UCSF Benioff Children's Hospitals facilitates delivery of the highest-quality care throughout the region.
 He serves on the board of directors for UCSF Benioff Children's Physicians, a multispecialty Bay Area medical foundation.

 Wilson earned his undergraduate degree at the University of California, Berkeley, and his medical degree and doctorate in immunology at Harvard Medical School.
 He completed a residency in pediatrics and a fellowship in medical education at UCSF.